tomlooman/ActionRoguelike/README.md

 # Browsing Older Releases

-The project is ocassionally updated to keep up with the latest Unreal Engine release.
-Additionally, new features are sometimes added to the project, often related to new Articles or Tutorials posted on [tomlooman.com](https://tomlooman.com).
+The project has been updated over the years to keep up with the latest Unreal Engine release.
+Additionally, new features are added to the project, often related to new Articles or Tutorials posted on [tomlooman.com](https://tomlooman.com).
 These will be included on the main branch, on whatever the latest UE version is at the time.

-**For C++ Course Students: You may use branch "Lecture29-FinishedProject" for finished course code without additions all the way back to UE4.25**
+**For C++ Course Students:**
+- For the original UE4 version: View branch [Lecture29-FinishedProject](https://github.com/tomlooman/ActionRoguelike/tree/Lecture29-FinishedProject) for finished course code without additions all the way back to UE4.25.
+- For the new UE5.6 version of the course: [UE5.6-CourseProject](https://github.com/tomlooman/ActionRoguelike/tree/UE5.6-CourseProject) which is also available per individual commit with each lesson of the course.

 ![GitHub Branch Selection Info](https://tomlooman.com/assets/images/github_branchesinfo.jpg)